grpc/proposal/A103-xds-composite-filter.md

 field in the top-level config.

-The parsed representation of the composite filter's config will be a matcher tree, using the same unified matcher API implemented for [A77].
+The parsed representation of the composite filter's config will be a matcher tree, using the unified matcher API described in [A106].
 The actions in the matcher tree will be one of two possible values: a parsed filter config, or an indication that the filter should be skipped (in the case of a `SkipFilter` proto).